cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 	- [[Urwin Martikov|Urwin]] is hurt if the characters complain about the wines, for his family makes them
 - The inn's wine supply is almost depleted, and the latest delivery from the Wizard of Wines winery is overdue
 	- If the characters claim to be adventurers, [[Urwin Martikov|Urwin]] asks them if they would be so kind as to find out what's holding up the latest shipment
-- At any given time, another 1d4 [[wereraven]]s (members of [[The Keepers of the Feather]]) are present at the inn, either perched on the rooftop in raven form or huddled inside in human form
+- At any given time, another 1d4 [[Wereraven Statblock]]s (members of [[The Keepers of the Feather]]) are present at the inn, either perched on the rooftop in raven form or huddled inside in human form
 	- These wereravens are loyal friends of the Martikovs and help protect the inn
 - If things happen to go south, the Martikovs will give the players sanctuary in the attic/hayloft